-- Students design a drip irrigation system for a garden at school or home. - Put it to the test.
-Design an experiment where students trial using different watering methods. e.g. spray, watering can and drip using a droplet tool.
+- 1. Students design a drip irrigation system for a garden at school or home. - 2.
+Put it to the test.
+Design an experiment where students trial using different watering methods e.g. spray, watering can and drip using a droplet tool.
 With the drip method, take note of the information provided above.
-Record results of growth. - Drip Irrigation Photo match
+Record results of growth. - 3.
+Drip Irrigation Photo match (next page).

-Curriculum: Science Year 5: ACSSU043, ACSHE083, Year 6: ACSSU094, ACSHE100.
+Curriculum: Science Year 3: ACSHE051, Year 4: ACSSU073, ACSHE062.